CitiesSkylinesMods/TMPE/README.md

 A work-in-progress (state: 12/28/2015) mod for **Cities: Skylines** to add additional road traffic control

 # Changelog
-1.3.7 **ALPHA**, 12/28/2015 (Victor-Philipp Negoescu)
+1.3.7, 12/28/2015 (Victor-Philipp Negoescu)
-- When setting up a new timed traffic light, yellow lights from the real-world state are not taken over
+- When setting up a new timed traffic light, yellow lights from the real-world state are not taken over.
+- When loading another save game via the escape menu, Traffic Manager does not crash
+- When loading another save game via the escape menu, Traffic++ detection works as intended
+- Lane arrows are saved correctly

 1.3.6, 12/28/2015 (Victor-Philipp Negoescu)
 - Bugfix: wrong flow value taken when comparing flowing vehicles